 Wetlands are one of the most unique and fragile ecosystems.
-They provide numerous ecosystem services ranging from water filtration and capture to critical animal habitats.
+They provide numerous natural services that range from water filtration and capture to protecting animal habitats.
 Wetlands have the unique capacity to retain large amounts of water especially during periods of excessive precipitation and then slowly release it into the environment over time, reducing the impacts of flooding.
 Because of their sensitivity and importance to the broader ecosystem, wetlands are tightly regulated.
 Wetlands larger than five acres or located within 500 feet of a stream are regulated by the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
 Wetlands that are not regulated by EGLE are regulated by Novi.
-Activity within the wetlands is tightly restricted by the City, ensuring the preservation of these sensitive features, however, the areas adjacent to wetlands do not receive such protection.
-The lack of buffering around Novi's designated wetlands means they are missing a layer of physical and environmental protection that can aid in filtering contaminants before they reach wetlands.
-Additionally, many areas next to wetlands are mowed lawns and common lawn fertilizers can negatively alter the delicate nutrient balance of a wetland.
-Requiring a 25-foot native vegetated buffer around a wetland as required by the Zoning Ordinance can help ensure the health of Novi's wetlands.
+Activity within the wetlands is tightly restricted by the City, ensuring the preservation of these sensitive features.
+However, the areas adjacent to wetlands do not receive the same protection.
+Many areas next to wetlands are mowed lawns, and common lawn fertilizers can negatively alter the delicate nutrient balance of a wetland.
+Novi requires a 25-foot native vegetated buffer around a wetland to support ecosystem health and to aid in filtering contaminants before they reach the wetland.